ericgtkb/shortest-path/README.md

 # Shortest path algorithms
 An implementation of some shortest path algorithms, including Dijkstra's algorithm, bidirectional Dijkstra's algorithm, A* algorithm, and bidirectional A* algorithm.

 The A* algorithm implemented here is a special case that uses Euclidean distance from a vertex to the target vertex as the potential function.
-To guarantee that this a valid potential function, the weight of each edge should be greater than the Euclidean distance from the start vertex to the end vertex.
+To guarantee that this is a valid potential function, the weight of each edge should be greater than the Euclidean distance from the start vertex to the end vertex.

 ## Installation
 Build with CMake: